 What Can You Find in Siab Bazaar?

 The Siab Bazaar has a variety of authentic and unique items that will serve as a lasting reminder of your visit to Uzbekistan.
 One of the main items of the bazaar is local handicrafts such as silk carpets and clothing ranging from traditional designs to modern interpretations.
 Additionally, you will find traditional ceramics such as plates, bowls, and teapots.
 These items are known for quality and traditional designs.
-The bazaar also offers various souvenirs, such as keychains, magnets, and postcards.
+The bazaar also offers various Uzbekistan Souvenirs, such as keychains, magnets, and postcards.
 Also, a variety of spices and herbs can be found, which are used in traditional Uzbek cuisine.
 There are also unique food items such as ripe fruits, vegetables, fresh herbs, traditional oriental sweets, dried fruits, nuts, seeds, dairy products, and a variety of tea.

 Feasting at Siab Bazaar

-The Siab Bazaar is also a great place to taste the local foods and Uzbek cuisine.
+The Siab Bazaar is also a great place to taste the Uzbekistan Food & cuisine.
 As with any other bazaar, Siab Bazaar is filled with delicious foods and eatables.
 One of the common food items sold in the bazaar is “pilov” which is an Uzbek traditional dish made with rice, meat, vegetables, and spices.
 Another popular food item of the bazaar is “shashlik” which is a skewered meat that is grilled over a fire and Uzbek bread and onions accompany it.
 There is also a variety of sweets and snacks such as halva, chak-chak, dried fruits, and nuts such as apricots, raisins, and almonds.
 The bazaar also has a variety of local drinks, such as green tea and local fruit juices.
 Siab Bazaar is the perfect place to taste the flavors of the region.

 How to Get There?